 Katahdin Woods and Waters Management Planning Process

-The National Park Service heldthree planning meetings in June as part of its process to determine how Katahdin Woods and Waters will be managed in the future.
-The Park Service wants your feedback on a recently released draft management framework that outlines policies for protecting the Monument’s ecological, cultural, and recreational resources.
+The National Park Service held three planning meetings in June 2019, as part of its ongoing process to determine how Katahdin Woods and Waters will be managed in the future.
+The Park Service solicited feedback on the draft management framework that outlines policies for protecting the Monument’s ecological, cultural, and recreational resources.
+The draft framework also outlines how different areas of the Monument will be managed.
 Thanks to all who attended one of these meetings.

 Members of the public play a key role in the planning process.
 Since the Monument’s designation in 2016, the Park Service has convened multiple meetings for the public to offer management suggestions.

 NRCM’s Management Priorities for Katahdin Woods and Waters:

 - Prioritize the protection of natural resources and fish and wildlife habitat.

 - Prioritize the protection of cultural resources significant to the Penobscot Nation.

 - To protect the remote character of Katahdin Lake and Katahdin Brook, move the north end of the Loop Road away from its current location by turning east at approximately mile 10.5 and rejoining the Loop Road again at approximately mile 15.

 - Maintain the area west of the East Branch of the Penobscot River for non-motorized recreation, except for the Loop Road during the summer, the Messer Pond Road no further south than Haskell Gate during the summer, and the distance where snowmobile route ITS 85 crosses the Monument in T3 R7 WELS.